-Improvement activity which has been identified and is being addressed through service planning and provision for 2022-23 includes: The development of a localised parenting strategy based on the Tayside Parenting draft delivery plan.
-A short life, cross sector working group will identify priorities, actions and leads for 2022/23.
-To progress work to develop a Children and Families Information Service website for all children, young people and families.
-Updates to Plan Actions and Indicators Number of funded 1140 hours early years places - we have now updated the calculation of early years places to include those provided by private funded settings.
+Improvement activity which has been identified and is being addressed through service planning and provision for 2022-23 includes:

+- The development of a localised parenting strategy based on the Tayside Parenting draft delivery plan.
+A short life, cross sector working group will identify priorities, actions and leads for 2022/23. - To progress work to develop a Children and Families Information Service website for all children, young people and families.

+Number of funded 1140 hours early years places - we have now updated the calculation of early years places to include those provided by private funded settings.
 This reflects the fact that now around 30% of families are taking their funded provision in partner nurseries.